 All you ever wish for in a jawline

-This bust is one of the most copied works of Ancient Egypt, notable for exemplifying †he understanding Ancient Egyptians has regarding realistic facial proportions.
+This bust is one of the most copied works of Ancient Egypt, notable for exemplifying the understanding Ancient Egyptians had of ideal and realistic facial proportions.

 - Treatment carried out by clinicians with dental training who know the jaw best.